simplicity0308/simplicity0308/README.md

 simplicity, currently pursuing a degree in Computer Science.
-Newbie programmer, just learned the basics of Python recently.
+Newbie programmer, just learned the basics of Python, Java, HTML and SQL recently.
 Currently improving my programming skills for future employability.

 <!---